-You need to know that ice maker and water dispenser systems have potential for serious collateral damage.
+Ice maker and water dispenser systems have potential for causing serious damage.
 These features require that the refrigerator be attached to a water supply.
-This water supply connection can fail if mishandled or improperly installed.
+This water supply connection can fail if mishandled or if improperly installed.
 Also, the internal dispenser mechanism can fail.
 Either of these can potentially cause flooding and damage.
-It is important that the water connection lines be well plumbed and flexible enough to allow the refer to be moved in and out without the lines being damaged.
+The water connection lines must be well plumbed and flexible enough to allow the refer to be moved in and out without the lines being damaged.
 I highly recommend a moisture alarm be positioned below the unit, especially if you have floors that can be damaged by leaks.

 Another area of the refrigerator that needs attention is the condensation pan.
 Most homeowners don’t know about this pan.
 It is there to catch moisture that accumulates on the interior of the refer every time you open it.
 It is also there to catch the occasional spill that might happen.
 Read your unit’s operating manual for the exact location, but it is usually somewhere toward the bottom and behind the lower grill.

 The easiest area to check frequently is the door seal.
-The seal is important because it keeps cold air in, and even more importantly it keeps warm moist air out!
+The seal is important because it is an insulation barrier that keeps cold air in, and even more importantly it keeps warm moist air out!
 If the seal is damaged, warm moist air can find its way into the refer where it will condense and cause a water problem.
 This can be severe enough to appear as a leak.
-Clean the seal with a safe soap and warm-water solution to keep it clean and prevent any sticky material from accumulating.
+Wash the seal with a safe soap and warm-water solution to keep it clean and prevent any sticky material from accumulating.